-12 IMPLEMENTATION AND REVIEW OF THIS POLICY
+11. IMPLEMENTATION AND REVIEW OF THIS POLICY

-12.1 This policy shall be implemented once approved by Council.
+11.1 This revised policy shall be implemented once approved by Council for the 2016/17 financial year.
 All future submissions for the writing off of debt must be considered in accordance with this policy.